MUST-Deep-Learning/KnowIt/result_structure.md

 # Results structure

-Towards efficient experimentation, KnowIt outputs results in a specific structure.
+KnowIt outputs results in a specific structure, meant to facilitate efficient experimentation.

 This structure is illustrated in the following diagram.